Would you like to travel Europe cheap?

 Morskie Oko lake one of the most beautiful places in Tatra © shaiith / Adobe Stock

-I love visiting Poland and Tatra mountains.
+I loved visiting Poland and the Tatra mountains.
+They're called "Polish Alps" and now I know why.
 For me, Tatras are one of the most beautiful destinations in Europe.

-Tatra mountains are the highest Polish mountain range and also belong to Carpathian mountains.
+Tatra mountains are the highest Polish mountain range and also belong to the Carpathian mountains.

 The tallest peak towering over Morskie Oko is Rysy reaching 2,499 metres above the surface.
 It is also the highest mountain in Poland.

-Situated along the border of Poland and Slovakia, Rysy peak is a popular hiking destination for locals and tourists, providing stunning views of Morskie Oko and the surrounding area.
+Situated along the border of Poland and Slovakia, Rysy peak is a popular hiking destination for locals and tourists, providing stunning views of the breathtaking High Tatra mountains.

 Zakopane resort town in Poland © Nightman1965 / Adobe Stock